LDubya/OpenKeyNav/DISCOVERY.md

 # Browser automation and discovery

-OpenKeyNav's keyboard interface can also be exercised by browser automation.
-An integration can load the library, initialize and enable it, send the same commands a keyboard user would send, and inspect the temporary target labels created by the active mode.
+OpenKeyNav's keyboard interface supports browser automation.
+An integration loads the library, initializes and enables it, sends the same commands a keyboard user would send, and inspects the temporary target labels created by the active mode.

 ## Discovering current Click Mode targets